Whether you are a pharmacy student in first to third year or a fourth year about to graduate, you can join the frontlines in community pharmacy today.

 We know how much work every pharmacist is putting in to make sure patients are supported during the COVID-19 pandemic.
 We continue to advocate for members’ needs during this time, and we hear from many of you about the strains facing the pharmacy right now – the lack of access to medications, communications with patients and prescribers and lack of personal protective equipment because of a worldwide shortage.

-Since March 13, we have been publishing the COVID-19 daily update because news changes quickly.
+Since March 13, 2020, we have been publishing COVID-19 updates.
 All the materials that we have developed and have sent out to our members can be found here.